lmweber/benchmark-data-Levine-32-dim/README.md

 This data set has relatively low dimensionality.
 No intracellular signaling proteins were measured.

 Manual gating was performed on all 13 surface markers.
 An additional "DNA x cell length" gating step was also applied to remove platelets.
-A total of 24 cell types were found by manual gating, and the final data set contained 167,044 cells (see https://www.cytobank.org/cytobank/experiments/46259).
+A total of 24 cell types were found by manual gating.
+The final data set contained 167,044 cells (see https://www.cytobank.org/cytobank/experiments/46259).

-For the benchmark data set, the data were also split into two parts.
-For 49% of the cells (81,747 cells), manual gating cluster assignments were kept, to produce a "gold standard" data set.
-For the remaining 51% of cells (85,297 cells), gating assignments were removed in order to create a test data set.
-The same clusters or cell types should be present in both parts of the data set, since they are sourced from the same biological sample.
+Of the 167,044 cells, around 49% (81,747 cells) were assigned to one of the 24 cell types by the manual gating.
+The remaining 51% (85,297 cells) were not assigned to any cell type.
+Therefore, the benchmark data set was split into two parts.
+The first part is the "gold standard" data set, which contains the 49% of cells that were assigned to cell types by manual gating.
+The second part (51%) contains the unassigned cells, which are retained as a test data set.
+Since both parts are sourced from the same biological sample, similar clusters should exist in the test data set, although some additional unknown cell types may also be present.
+(See Levine et al, 2015, Supplemental Experimental Procedures, for more details.)

 **Data source:**